 If you are subnormal, please get some help getting back to normal.

-The only help you are likely to be able to find with respect to answering that question will come from a consulting philosopher (or someone who functions like a consulting philosopher such as a priest, rabbi, or minister).
+Help answering that question may come from a consulting philosopher (or someone who functions like a consulting philosopher such as a wise friend, priest, rabbi, or minister).

 Very, very few psychiatrists or clinical psychologists concern themselves with optimal living.
 By way of contrast, living well (wisely, optimally) is the goal of philosophy.
 The reason that philosophers want to think well is to live well.

 A consulting philosopher is a philosopher who directly tries to help others live better.
 If you are normal and want to eliminate dysfunction from your life in order to live better, you may be able to get help from a consulting philosopher.

-I used ‘if any’ in the previous sentence because there may be no direct financial cost at all for learning from a consulting philosopher.
-The good news is that many consulting philosophers write articles and books that you can read for yourself and, sometimes, glean useful ideas from them to apply to your own situation.
+‘If any’ is in the previous sentence because there may be no direct financial cost at all for learning from a consulting philosopher.
+The good news is that, like other philosophers, many consulting philosophers write articles and books that you can read for yourself and, sometimes, glean useful ideas from them to apply to your own situation.
 Articles are almost always free and, even if you purchase a book, many are very inexpensive for the wisdom they contain or when compared to the cost for a personal consultation.

 For example, I have websites that are free to use and may be exactly what you are looking for.
-One such site is my blog: dennis-bradford.com.
-Its posts on well-being are categorized into six categories: emotional, financial, intellectual, moral (inter-personal relationships), physical, and spiritual.
+One such site is EmotionalFacelift.com, which may interest you if you (or someone you love) is struggling emotionally.